Participating with The Rapidian

 - Anyone, anytime

 The Rapidian Web site is accessible to everyone without signing in.
-Additionally, the site will initially feature a “right now” Twitter widget.
+Additionally, the site features a “right now” Twitter widget.
 Anyone who tweets with the hashtag #Rapidian will appear in our scrolling tweet box on the front page.

 - Registered Users

 To interact with media pieces and other users, individuals must create a user account.
-Once the account is activated, registered users can comment on stories, rate content, add tags and contribute photos to the Rapidian photo bank.
-We will rotate these in our photo of the day section.
-During the early beta phase, we will be actively soliciting input from users regarding the functionality, usefulness and technical capabilities of The Rapidian.
+Once the account is activated, registered users can comment on stories, rate content, add calendar events to the site and suggest story ideas to our story bank for which they'd like to see media coverage.

 - New Reporters

 This step provides a supportive way for new Rapidian reporters to get started.
-The first three stories in any format will be submitted to an editorial mentor who will complete two quick steps:- Look out for any “fatal flaws” A fatal flaw could be a technical issue that keeps the content from posting correctly or a piece that is in direct violation of our few but important editorial policies.
-If such a flaw is found, the story will be returned to the reporter for correction.
+The first several articles in any format will be submitted to an editorial mentor who will complete two quick steps:- Look out for any “fatal flaws” A fatal flaw could be a technical issue that keeps the content from posting correctly or a piece that is in direct violation of our few but important editorial policies.
+If such a flaw is found, the article will be returned to the reporter for correction.

 - Review and make suggestions This step is intended to provide useful feedback about a story.
 These comments are suggestions related to readability, story flow, recommended tags and such.
 New reporters can also ask for specific advice at this stage.
 The reporter is free to use any or all of the feedback.